Skip to content

 What is Creativity?

-Exhibit A (top photo): The superb Sydney Harbour Bridge, designed by John Bradfield in 1916 and completed in 1932.
+Exhibit A (left): The superb Sydney Harbour Bridge, designed in 1916 by John Bradfield and completed in 1932.

-Exhibit B (bottom photo): The marvel of simplicity known as the wire coat hanger, sometimes attributed to Albert J. Parkhouse in 1903.
+Exhibit B (right): The marvel of simplicity known as the wire coat hanger, sometimes attributed to Albert J. Parkhouse in 1903.
 (I fully admit I prefer Parkhouse as the inventor because it’s a better back story.)

 As the urban myth goes, Parkhouse worked in a lamp shade factory in Michigan, USA.
-He came to work late one morning and found there were no more pegs by the door to hang his overcoat.
+He came to work late one morning to find no unused pegs by the door to hang his overcoat.
 He allegedly picked up a piece of stray wire and bent it into a shape to resemble the human shoulders.
 (Another metaphor!)
 The curl on the top was a graceful and practical finish.
-We might argue the historical accuracy of the details, but neither of us can deny that it’s actually rather beautiful, isn’t it?
+We might argue the historical accuracy of the details, but neither of us can deny that it’s actually a rather beautiful piece of engineering, isn’t it?

 So, which 'coat hanger' is more creative?

-This demonstrates the first principle of ‘What is creativity?’
+This demonstrates one of the first principles of creativity.
 People create ideas because:

 1. They have a problem to solve or overcome, or